TiendaNube/api-docs/resources/transaction.md

 * `ticket`: Transaction in which the consumer uses a ticket as payment method.
 This ticket can be paid through a non-bank collection channel (E.g. Rapipago, Pago Fácil, OXXO).
 * `wire_transfer`: Transaction in which the consumer uses a wire transfer as payment method.
 * `cash`: Transaction in which the consumer uses cash as payment method.
 * `wallet`: Transaction in which the consumer uses a wallet as payment method.
-A wallet is an application that allows you to transfer cryptocurrencies.
+A wallet is an application that allows you to transfer money.
 * `refund`: Transaction in which the merchant returns money to the consumer.
 A refund may involve any payment method.

 ### Transaction Status